L0zenge/speedrunComBot/README.md

-# `speedrunComBot` previously known as `Mango Man Bot`
+# `speedrunComBot`
 **Python 3.8 or Later is required!**

 Default Prefix: `mm!`

-A Discord Bot created for Obscure Discord Server to replace [run-get](https://github.com/slashinfty/run-get).
+`speedrunComBot` previously known as `Mango Man Bot`, is a Discord Bot created for Obscure Discord Server to replace [run-get](https://github.com/slashinfty/run-get).

 ## Key Feature
 Sends recently verified runs for any games (from speedrun.com) that you pick.
 (Also works in DM)